 Hasani Claxton is a artist, educator, and author.
 Originally from St. Kitts, West Indies, he currently resides in Baltimore, Maryland.

 He studied Business Management at Morehouse College (1999) and Law at Columbia University (2003).
 While serving as an Assistant District Attorney in the Bronx, he began taking evening classes at the School of Visual Arts in Manhattan.
 In 2005, he decided to pursue his passion full time and enrolled in Academy of Art University in San Francisco where he earned a BFA in illustration in 2009.
 He went on to get an MFA in Studio Art from Towson University in 2017.

 His commissions have included book illustrations, album covers, portraits, and murals.
 His artwork has been exhibited in the United States, Europe, and the Caribbean, including the National Gallery of Jamaica.
-He was made Afropunk.com’s “Best of 2014” list and his work has appeared in Spectrum: The Best of Fantastic Art and Creative Quarterly.
+He was on Afropunk.com’s “Best of 2014” list and his work has appeared in Spectrum and Creative Quarterly.

 Towson University, Master of Fine Arts, Studio Art (2017)